arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``pieces`` is the bitmask that represents which pieces we have (set to true) and the pieces we don't have.
 It's a pointer and may be set to 0 if the torrent isn't downloading or seeding.

+``verified_pieces`` is a bitmask representing which pieces has had their hash checked.
+This only applies to torrents in *seed mode*.
+If the torrent is not in seed mode, this bitmask may be empty.

 ``num_pieces`` is the number of pieces that has been downloaded.
 It is equivalent
 to: ``std::accumulate(pieces->begin(), pieces->end())``.
 So you don't have to